cesardeltoroc/reading-notes/301/class10.md

 What does the word ‘debugger’ do in your code?

 You can use debugger in your code to find where the code runs into a problem by putting in debugger;.

+## Things I want to know more about

+I wasn't able to get a understanding on the code word debugger; so I would like to get to know more about that.